umrlastig/seminars/index.md

 The seminar will take place in [ENSG-Géomatique](https://ensg.eu/fr), Champs-sur-Marne.
 It is 5-minute walk for Noisy-Champs station ([RER A](https://www.ratp.fr/plans-lignes/rer/a)).
 More details are available **[here](https://ensg.eu/en/node/62)**.

 The exact location is **Picard** room:
- - Level -1 from the main stairs in the central hall
+ - Level -1 from the main stairs in the central hall;
  - Left door and just follow the signs.